Why Your Characters Behave The Way They Do

 They are their parents’ “guinea pig”, and their parents often overdo and overprotect their first born child.
 The first born child grows up faster.
 Parents hand them responsibility early.

 |Motivated to achieve success||Believes in law and order||No gray areas||Likes structure||Logical|

 Professions – A higher percentage of first borns are in science, medicine, law, accounting, architecture, engineers, computers, and reporters (except on air.)

-He feels he’s the only one who gets things done and is confident in being taken seriously by others.
+He gets things done and has confidence in being taken seriously by others.

 21 of the first 23 astronauts were first born children.

 2/3 of entrepreneurs are first born children.

 |High confidence level, taken seriously, strong concentration, confident, feels supported and that they will be respected for what they do||A fear of being dethroned, overachiever, strong-willed, feel as though they’re never good enough, selfish, critical|